njaafa/Tell-your-story---Data-VIZ/README.md

 7. created the chart using the plotly.express package
 8. Finally displayed the top companies as reflected in the chart (df.sort_values(by='profit', ascending=False).head())

+Note: The project was created using Google Colab https://colab.research.google.com/